pratyai/mincost-flow-benchmarks/v2/README.md

 **Tables:**

 *   `problems`: Contains metadata for each problem instance, including name, file path, size (vertices, edges), and optionally the true optimal value and time taken by an external Lemon solver.
-*   `configs`: Stores the unique solver configurations (as TOML text) used in the runs, along with flattened key parameters for easier filtering.
+*   `configs`: Stores the unique solver configurations (as TOML text) used in the runs, along with flattened key parameters for easier filtering, including the `precision`.
 *   `runs`: Records the main results for each solver-problem pair, including status, solution time, iteration count, and links to `problems` and `configs`.
 *   `solver_history`: Detailed iteration-level data for solvers, such as IPM iteration number, residual norms, and PCG iterations.